Cornelia1425/capstone/README.md

 ## udpate 1122 Friday
 1 update all students, done

-2 add ig link to teachers profile in their page, done
+2 add ig link to teachers profile in their page, with css, done
  <!-- <a target="_blank"  href={teacher.ins}> -->

-3 replacing _ with space in the page, working, for now just show first name
+3 replacing _ with space in the page, working, for now just show first name. done.. it's together with the user, now space is allowed within the name

+## udpate 1124 Sunday
+1 why interview key to teacher id still shows 1 while my seed.py already updated?

+2 why interviews and students info not showing?